 A study published in the Respiratory Care Journal reviewed nine clinical trials conducted between 1970 and 2014.
 The studies were small and included a total of 379 patients.
 A number of agents were tested, including albuterol.
 The studies did not report any benefit of the studied agents on lung function, expectoration, or atelectasis (collapse of the small sacs or alveoli that compose the lungs).
 Little effect was seen in the volume, weight, or viscosity of the sputum.
 Adverse side effects were not consistently reported between trials.

 The authors concluded more research is needed to determine whether there is any benefit to albuterol treatment in CF.

-Bronchodilator users may experience the following side effects: headache and dizziness, insomnia, cough, hoarseness, sore throat, runny or stuffy nose, mild nausea and vomiting, dry mouth and throat, anxiety, muscle pain, or diarrhea.
+Albuterol may cause side effects including headache, dizziness, insomnia, cough, hoarseness, sore throat, mild nausea, dry mouth, anxiety, muscle pain, or diarrhea.

 Cystic Fibrosis News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis, or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.